devnoname120/pydis/README.md

 # pydis
-**pydis** is an experiment to disprove some of the falsehoods about performance and optimisation regarding software and interpreted languages in particular.
+**pydis** is an experiment to disprove some of the falsehoods about performance and optimisation regarding software and interpreted languages in particular, **as long as the heavy work is done by calling native non-Python code**.

-Below you will find a [Redis](https://github.com/antirez/redis/) clone, **pydis**, written *in ~250 lines of idiomatic Python code*, providing a subset of redis' functionality for which there are [official benchmarks](https://redis.io/topics/benchmarks).
+Below you will find a [Redis](https://github.com/antirez/redis/) clone, **pydis**, written *in ~250 lines of idiomatic Python code* where the **parsing and threading are offloaded to native C code** for performance reasons.
+It provides a subset of redis' functionality for which there are [official benchmarks](https://redis.io/topics/benchmarks).